notlath/Guitara-Scheduling-System/royal-care-frontend/README.md

   - Be clear and direct (e.g., `Back to login`, `Forgot your password?`, `First time here?
 Complete your registration.`)
 - **Error/Success Messages:**
   - Use sentence case.
-  - Be specific and helpful (e.g., `Please enter your password.`, `We couldn't send a reset code to that email.
+  - Be specific and helpful (e.g., `Please enter your password.`, `Failed to send reset code.
 Please check your email address and try again.`)
+  - Error messages should end with a period.
+  - Success/status messages should not end with a period (e.g., `Verification code sent to your email`, `Registration successful!
+Redirecting you to your dashboard`)
   - If possible, suggest a next step.
+- **Instructional/Helper Text:**
+  - Use sentence case.
+  - Be clear and concise (e.g., `Please enter the 6-digit code below to verify your email address`, `Choose a strong password with at least 8 characters`)
+  - Do not end with a period.
 - **Password Requirements:**
   - Use sentence case and be explicit (e.g., `Contains at least one lowercase letter (a-z)`).